pauloddr/articles/fighting-game-in-javascript.md

 * __Execution__: 90% input accuracy and precise timing while entering skill inputs.
 * __Reaction__: make a decision 5x faster (compared to zero points).
 * __Confirms__: increases "Hit Confirm" chance up to 85%, leaving the others (Missed Confirm, Blocked Confirm, Blank Confirm) at 5% each.
 * __Memory__: each point increases the "memorized skill slot" count by +1, and increases the amount of time it takes for a skill to be forgotten by 2%.
-Robots begin with 20 memory slots.
+Robots begin with 5 memory slots.
+* __Action__: each point gives one additional action slot.
+Robots begin with 5 action slots.
+* __Combos__: each point gives one additional combo point.
+Robots begin with 5 combo points.

 Other fighting game skills such as "Meaties" (making skills hit at the last possible active frame), "Conditioning" (making the enemy perform something based on a pattern) and "the Shimmy" (walking away from close range after conditioning the enemy to throw) can be simulated by building the behaviors and decisions of the robot in the normal AI building process.